Flaming June

 Flaming June is a painting by Sir Frederic Leighton, produced in 1895.
-Painted with oil paints on a 47 × 47 in square canvas, it is widely considered to be Leighton's magnum opus, showing his classicist nature.
-It is thought that the woman portrayed alludes to the figures of sleeping nymphs and naiads the Greeks often sculpted.
+Painted with oil paints on a 47 × 47 in square canvas, it depicts a sleeping woman in a sensuous version of his classicist Academic style.
+It is Leighton's most recognisable work, and is much reproduced in posters and other media.

-Flaming June disappeared from view in the early 1900s and was rediscovered in the 1960s.
-It was auctioned shortly after, during a period of time known to be difficult for selling Victorian era paintings, where it failed to sell for its low reserve price of US$140 (the equivalent of $1,126 in modern prices).
+Flaming June disappeared from view in the 1930s and was rediscovered in the 1960s.
+It was auctioned shortly after, during a period of time known to be difficult for selling Victorian-era paintings, where it failed to sell for its low reserve price of US$140 (the equivalent of $1,126 in modern prices).
 After the auction, it was promptly purchased by the Museo de Arte de Ponce in Ponce, Puerto Rico.
-It is currently on loan to the Metropolitan Museum of Art in New York City, where it will be on display until February 2024.
+It was brought back to the UK to be displayed at the Royal Academy of Art in 2024 where it was presented as the masterpiece by the artist for his retrospective.

 Appraisal

 Flaming June was first begun as a motif to adorn a marble bath in one of Leighton's other works, Summer Slumber.
 He became so attached to the design that he decided to create it as a painting in its own right.

 According to art historian Andrew Graham-Dixon "her pose is loosely modelled on that of Michelangelo's famous statue of Night, in the Medici Tombs in Florence, which Leighton regarded as one of the supreme achievements of Western art."

 The position of the sleeping woman gave Leighton a great deal of trouble.
 He made several preliminary sketches to determine the way in which she should lie; in particular he had difficulty making the angle of her right arm look natural.
 His studies show that the picture went through at least four evolutionary sketches before Leighton came to the end result.
 Out of these studies, four are nude and one is draped.
 The draped figure looks the least lifelike, demonstrating Leighton's claimed need to draw from a naked model to achieve a fidelity to nature.

 The toxic oleander branch in the top right possibly symbolizes the fragile link between sleep and death.

 Flaming June has become Leighton's most recognisable picture.
 Samuel Courtauld, founder of the Courtauld Institute, called it "the most wonderful painting in existence".
 The realism of the transparent material worn by the sleeping woman, the stunningly rich colours and the perfectly recreated marble surround are characteristic of Leighton's work, as is his use of natural light.
 He allows the sunset in the background to appear as molten gold.
+It has inspired photography with its realism and symbolism in the 20th century, most notably Herbert List's work on Santorini and the enfleshed human soul as an island onto itself.
+The painting's metaphysical allusions include classical poetry by Pindar with its self-referentiality of union between the viewer, the subject, and the role of noetic imagination in deciphering human existence.